-The Master of Public Health (MPH) program is designed for working adults interested in making a difference in the health and wellness of others through the promotion of community and public health.
+The Master of Public Health (MPH) program at our Los Angeles campus is designed for working adults interested in making a difference in the health and wellness of others through the promotion of community and public health.
 The curriculum offers the knowledge and skills drawn from a variety of disciplines and is aligned with national public health education competency standards.

 The MPH is a 42-credit program, consisting of a core of 27 credits, 6 credits of field work and capstone, and 9 credits of an emphasis area.

 - Global Health,

 - Mental Health and Behavioral Aspects of Public Health